 Following a site survey, the residency program director will be provided a mechanism to evaluate the site survey team and process.
 This is an opportunity for the residency program director and pharmacist executive to provide feedback on the survey process and information for quality improvement of the accreditation process.
-Programs may submit constructive written comments to ASHP at any time by emailing OPA atblobal@ashp.org.
+Programs may submit constructive written comments to ASHP at any time by emailing the Accreditation Services Office at assd@ashp.org.